kyma-project/kyma/docs/kyma/docs/04-12-local-installation-scripts.md

 The script applies the Installation custom resource and marks it with the `action=install` label, which triggers the Kyma installation.

+As part of installing Tiller, a set of TLS certificates is created, and placed within `HELM_HOME`, which secures the connection between client and server.

 >**NOTE:** The Kyma installation runs in the background.
 Execute the `./installation/scripts/is-installed.sh` script to follow the installation process.

 ## The is-installed.sh script